Colón, Panama: Climate

 Like most of the Caribbean coast of Central America, Colón possesses an extremely wet tropical climate owing to the powerful, wet trade winds flowing onto high mountains throughout the year.
 Unlike most parts of this coast, however, February and March are sufficiently dry that Colón fits into the tropical monsoon climate (Köppen Am) category rather than a tropical rainforest climate (Af) as found in most Caribbean coastal areas.
 Nonetheless, the June-to-December period, with an average monthly rainfall of around 415 mm, is so wet that Colón rivals La Ceiba, Honduras as the wettest sizable city in Central America.

 Population

 Colón's population in 1900 was 3,001.
 It grew significantly with the building of the Panama Canal, becoming 31,203 by 1920.
 In 2000, the population was around 204,000.

 With the city's economic decline, many of its upper and middle-class residents left, reducing its ethnic diversity.
 European and American expatriate communities, as well as Panamanians of Greek, Italian, Jewish, Chinese and Indian/South Asian heritage, started moving to Panama City, to former Canal Zone towns, and overseas.

 Today, sizable South Asian and Arab communities live in the remaining prosperous areas of the city, as well as in gated communities outside it.
 The majority of the city's population is of West Indian or mixed mestizo ancestry.

-Colón was home to some of the best-educated and most well-heeled Panamanian families of West Indian heritage, such as the Drews, the Fords, the Moodys, the Robinsons, the Beebys, the Archibolds, the Edwards, the Crowns, the Hoys, the Warehams, the Abrahams, and the McKintoshs.
-From these families sprang the teachers, professors, doctors, lawyers, engineers, businessmen, and politicians that contributed to the city's prosperity.
-Most of them eventually left the city for the United States or the United Kingdom.
-Their influence may still be seen, however, in their descendants that remain in the province.

-Colón was also home to Las Amigas de la Caridad ("Women of Charity"), a charitable organization of women of Caribbean descent.
-The organization met largely in the home of Gladys Booth Ford and her stepdaughter Ruby Ford Drew at Calle 7 and Avenida Sta.
-Isabel.
-Ruby Drew was a long-standing member of Christ Church by the Sea.